Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 These Publishers are much more familiar to me, which says a lot about the game industry, sadly.
 Developer studios get far less promotion for their games than the Publishers do.
 Big Fish Games, in the number 1 spot here, was not a Publisher I'd heard of.
 Their games are still not popular titles that are mainstream, but their prices are higher than the odd developers we saw in the Developer focus.
 They are "the largest publisher of Hidden Object games," according to their About page on Steam.
 I did not know that "Hidden Object games" was a type of game even!

 At any rate, we've got the top names in gaming all over this list.
 Ubisoft, Square Enix, THQ, Sega, Devolver, Bandai, and a slew of others.
-I thought that we'd see a few more big names here, but I'm gonna guess that the saturation of Developers is also plaguing the list of games from this viewpoint as well.
+I thought that we'd see a few more big names here, but I'm gonna guess that this type of saturation is also plaguing the list of games from the Developers breakout as well.
 If we had sales data, we could probably look at that, as a much bigger "tell" of which publishers and developers are truly mainstream.
-We may be able to discern the quality of a publisher or developer, based off of these factors though.
+We may be able to discern the quality of a publisher or developer, based off of these factors.

-For now, let's break away from EDA, and focus on the next subject here, where we can take a stab at finding correlations and then attempting to make some prediction models.
+For now, let's break away from EDA and focus on finding correlations and making some prediction models.
 First up, let's see if we can find any correlations in the data that help predict the percentage of positive reviews (PCT_Pos_Rev).

 ## Correlation Revelations